randomcamel/terrachef/README.md

 ## Example

 Terraform has its own DSL, but if you already know Chef, you should be able to use Chef!
+Or something that looks and feels like Chef.

 **WARNING: You can use the normal Terraform directives everywhere, _EXCEPT_ for `module`: because `module` is a Ruby keyword, we use `tf_module` instead.**